 No hidden fees, no additional export costs.
+Includes engineer.

 Whatever your requirements, Old Street Studios has the equipment and expertise you need for your recording projects.
 Our team of engineers are there to work closely with the artist and producer to achieve the best possible recording.
 We begin this by setting up the studio space by choosing and positioning microphones and other equipment which are needed to record a particular voice or instrument or group.
 With a deep knowledge of the studio, our engineers know the capabilities of all of the elements of studio equipment, including microphones and outboard equipment and are there to maximise the potential out of the performance.
 During the recording, the engineer and/or assistant (dependent on budget and session length) is also on-hand to assist with specific sound or effect requirements which an artist might require and will work alongside the producer to achieve a successful recording session.

 We offer an ideal, relaxed environment with an air conditioned state of the art control room, fully sound proofed booth and spacious live room for bands, artists and groups looking to record their next demo, mixtape, single or a full album project.
 Whether you prefer a choice of digital converters (Lynx Aurora, Apollo x16 or Midas DL32 dante system) or you crave the feel of our 24 track 2″ Otari MTR-90 tape machine at Old Street Studios, we have the best in digital and analog recording technology.

 In addition to our upwards of 48 input channels via our selection of Neve, DAV, Millenia and Midas preamps, we offer 32 channels of analogue summing through our hybrid SSL Matrix2 mixing console.
 We stock a wide range of dynamic, condenser and ribbon microphones, including our special request vintage and sought-after selections such as our Neumann U47, U67 and vintage U87.